-Filthy hands make food hard to swallow
+Filthy hands in juice bars to butchers make food and drink hard to swallow

 THE other day I was thirsty, having walked for an hour in the boiling sun.